whipplejohn/StarGuide/README.md

 # StarGuide
-Code for app and device or anything related to project
+Code for app, device or anything related to project